-The Privacy Code of Practice for Local Government Council Policy The Code makes no provision to depart from this principle.
-Section 13 of the PPIPA requires a council to take reasonable steps to enable a person to determine whether the council holds personal information about them.
-If Council holds any information about a person, upon request it will advise them the nature of that information, the main purposes for which it is held, and that person's entitlement to access.
-As a matter of practicality, not every item of personal information, however insignificant, will be capable of ascertainment.
-Under section 20(5) of the PPIPA, Information Protection Principle 6 is subject to any applicable conditions or limitations contained in the Government Information (Public Access) Act 2009 ("GIPA Act").
+Local Government The Code makes no Section 13 of the PPIPA requires a council to take becution to depart from this principle. reasonable steps to enable a person to determine whether the council holds personal information about them.
+If Council holds any information about a person upon request it will advise them the nature of that information, the main purposes for which it is held, a that person's entitlement to access.
+As a matter of practicality, not every item of personal information, however insignificant, will be capable of ascertainmed.
+Under section 20(5) of the PPIPA, Information Prote Principle 6 is subject to any applicable conditions or limitations contained in the Government Information (Public Access) Act 2009 ("GIPA Act").
 Council must consider the relevant provisions of the GIPA Act.
-Where Council receives an application or request by a person as to whether council holds information about them, Council will undertake a search of its records to answer the enquiry.
-Council may ask the applicant to describe what dealings the applicant has had with council in order to assist Council to conduct the search.
-Council will ordinarily provide a response to applications of this kind within 20 working days of the application being made.
-The fee structure is commensurate to that of the Council's GIPA Act rates structure.
+Where council receives an application or request by person as to whether council holds information about them, council will undertake a search of its records to answer the enquiry.
+Council may ask the applicant to consider the applicant has had with co in order to assist council to conduct the search.
+Council will ordinarily provide a response to application being m The fee structure is commensurate to that of the Council's GIPA Act rates structure. n, nd ent. ction t t a t o o o o o o o o o o o o o o o o